FolletLouis/Programmable-Quantum-Matter/README.md

 2. heat_capacity.py: This is a helper function to simulate heat-capacity of diamond chip based on its footprint.

 3. Decoherence_sim.py: This code uses the values from csv files above, and helper function above and simulates variation in temperature of SiV and T2 values, Eq.(18-20) in the main text.
 This is used to generate Fig. 4(a-f) in the main text.

+4. T2_heatmaps.py: This code is similar to above, but instead plots the heatmap for T2A/T2B over an epsilon-f grid space.
+This is used to generate Fig. 4(g-j) in the main text.